Journeyfront Privacy Notice

 Right to Access.
 You have the right to request a copy of the specific Personal Information we collected about you during the 12 months before your request.

 Right to Delete.
-You have the right to request us delete any Personal Information we have collected from you or maintain about you, subject to certain exceptions.
+You have the right to request that we delete any Personal Information we have collected from you or maintain about you, subject to certain exceptions.

-Right to Opt-Out of Selling.
-California residents have the right to opt-out of having their Personal Information sold.
-We do not sell your Personal Information.
+Right to Opt-Out of Selling or Sharing.
+California residents have the right to opt-out of having their Personal Information sold or shared.
+We do not sell or share your Personal Information.

 Under the CCPA, a California customer may use an authorized agent to make a CCPA privacy request on the consumer’s behalf.
 To make a request on behalf of a California consumer whose personal information has been collected by Journeyfront, the authorized agent must first provide a copy of either (a) a letter signed by the customer authorizing the agent to submit a CCPA request on his or her behalf, or (b) a valid power of attorney issued pursuant to California Probate Code sections 4000 to 4465.
 An authorized agent must email one of these documents to email@example.com and include a phone number where the agent may be reached during regular business hours.